Code-Institute-Submissions/EliteFitness/README.md

 1. Log in to GitHub.
 2. Open the repository HollyC7/EliteFitness.
-3. On the top right located under yoru profile icon, select "fork".
+3. On the top right located under your profile icon, select "fork".
 4. There will not be a copy in your own repository.

 # Credits